General Information about Ecuador

 can be paid in cash directly upon arrival to Galapagos.

-International travellers: US$100 for adults
+International travellers: US$200 for adults

-Galapagos Government Council-Transit Control Card - Migration Control Card: US$ 20.00 per person no discounts apply.
+Ingala Control Card: US$ 20.00 per person

 Domestic Flights & Luggage Allowance: